Maybe Kim just needed a better doctor.

 This type of injection doesn’t take the place of Botox for what it can do for crows-feet or forehead wrinkles.
 I’d suggest a light combination, maybe combining this therapy with Botox for crow's feet every year or two if you feel you need it (studies indicate that if you do Botox too often, it loses its effectiveness).

-I’ve always said that a person could come to Mexico for a vacation, get some dental work, some procedures like platelet-rich therapy and/or Botox and still come out ahead financially - without all the Hollywood drama.
+I’ve written many times that a person could come to Mexico for a vacation, get some dental work, some procedures like platelet-rich therapy and/or Botox and still come out ahead financially - without all the Hollywood drama.

 Related: Just like plasma therapies, there are many little luxuries that I can now afford in Mexico. - Ventanas Mexico